memorius/policy-auction/README-datastructures.txt

     - Write result to policies.total_votes, with the write timestamp set to the time we started the read.
     - Write a column to policy_ranking.

-policies_vote_history:
+policy_vote_history:
   History of "finalized" votes.
 Grouped into a row per date for convenient retrieval.
   Every so often, records from policy_new_votes whose "version" (not "prev_version") is old enough (misc["voting-config"].vote_finalize_delay_seconds) are:
-  - copied to the appropriate row of policies_vote_history We discard any zero values, and we follow the same duplicate-history rules as described under policy_new_votes, except that we actually discard (by not copying them) the duplicate records.
+  - copied to the appropriate row of policy_vote_history We discard any zero values, and we follow the same duplicate-history rules as described under policy_new_votes, except that we actually discard (by not copying them) the duplicate records.
   - added to policies.finalized_votes plus its timestamp is updated to that of the newest "version" (not "prev_version") that we copied
   - deleted from policy_new_votes